 Basis of MediKane’s Technical Innovation and Effectiveness

-The medical benefits of the NutriKane product range have now been extensively trialled both scientifically and medically, and are now peer-reviewed and confirmed.
-This demonstrates NutriKanes effectiveness in lowering blood sugar levels in Diabetics and improving intestinal health.
+The medical benefits of the NutriKane product range have now been extensively trialled both scientifically and medically.
+This demonstrates NutriKane’s effectiveness in lowering blood sugar levels and improving intestinal health.

 The products have proven benefits for situations and conditions including:

 - Reduced constipation post-operatively caused by the use of opioid analgesic pain-killers OIC (Opioid Induced Constipation)

 Products are under development for a range of other conditions that are global health problems.
 The products all comply with current consumer requirements of:

 - Gluten Free

 - Cannot be overdosed

 - Safe for both children and the elderly